The Insider summarizes important, recent and pertinent publications to the SIO community.

 |

-Yilun Koethe, MD, RPVI Venkatesh P. Krishnasamy, MD Giovanni Mauri, MD Greg Pommier, BA Junaid Raja, MD Ishu Sivakumar, BS Alex J. Solomon, MD Chi Trinh, BA Maria Tsitskari, MD Dakota Williams, MS Chiara Zini, MD
+Yilun Koethe, MD, RPVI Venkatesh P. Krishnasamy, MD Giovanni Mauri, MD Greg Pommier, BA Junaid Raja, MD Ishu Sivakumar, BS Chi Trinh, BA Maria Tsitskari, MD Dakota Williams, MS Chiara Zini, MD

 |